 YWCA Southeastern MA to expand policy advocacy work with new position funded by Women’s Fund

-NEW BEDFORD, MA – The Women’s Fund recently awarded a grant to the YWCA of Southeastern MA to create a part-time Advocacy Coordinator position, which posted today.
+NEW BEDFORD, MA – The Women’s Fund recently awarded a grant to the YWCA of Southeastern MA to expand advocacy work in Southeastern Massachusetts.

 “The YWCA is excited to create this new position which will build on our current advocacy work and increase our capacity to advocate for issues important to women, girls and people of color,” said Gail Fortes, YWCA Executive Director.
 This grant will revive and expand a coalition of local women to take action collectively which will have a greater impact on our region.